 - 1. A Sketch Plan Amendment from Commercial to Residential/Multi-family - 2.
 A PUD Development/Preliminary Plan for 83 attached single-family lots, 5 tracts, and public rights-of-way on 10.17 acres, at a gross density of 8.53 dwelling units per acre. - 3.
-Subsequent final plats approved administratively.
-PUD and Prelim will be heard by BOCC and PC- - 4.
-Water sufficiency with the PUD Preliminary Plan SKP will have been Administratively approved by
+Subsequent final plats approved administratively. - 4.
+Water sufficiency with the PUD Preliminary Plan.